AdobeDocs/experience-manager-65.en/help/assets/use-assets-across-connected-assets-instances.md

 ---
-title: Use Connected Assets to share DAM assets in [!DNL Adobe Experience Manager Sites] authoring workflow.
+title: Use Connected Assets to share DAM assets in [!DNL Sites]
 description: Use assets available on a remote [!DNL Adobe Experience Manager Assets] deployment when creating your web pages on another [!DNL Adobe Experience Manager Sites] deployment.
 contentOwner: AG
 ---